-The full protocol is available to download here
+The full protocol I use for kennel guarding is available to download here

 It’s very important to help your dog generalise and understand that everyone who approaches has great intentions.
 For this, you’ll definitely need to use this protocol with a number of other people once the dog is happy about your approach.
 Dogs, especially reactive ones, are very in tune to small details.
 Even a limp or a box being carried, a hat or sunglasses can throw them off and make them unable to recognise you.
-Lidy, my current cutie hot mess Mali at the shelter, always knows it’s me – she sees me coming from metres away.
-She runs and sits by the gate to her enclosure.
+My little girl Lidy when she was at the shelter, always knew it was me – she saw me coming from metres away.
+She ran and sat by the gate to her enclosure.
 But the time I turned up in wellies and a jumper instead of my usual coat and boots, she stood staring at me like ‘who the hell are you?’.

 Be mindful of the fact that sometimes we smell different, we walk differently, we carry things that dogs may not realise are part of us.
 The rules of sevens can help a dog quickly generalise using the same approach protocol once you have helped a dog get over its fear or aggression on approach.